malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 * does the processing itself, through a combination of evolution and learning, select some inputs more strongly and reflect them in the output more accurately than others?
 * are there evolutionary limitations in what the state model can represent, that could mean that certain inputs are effectively hidden from representation?

-tbd. diagram

 ## Split between Working Model, State Model, and Actions
-tbd. introduce this better
+It is not clear what distinctions exist between working memory, the state model, and how actions are represented.
 The self-observed distinction between state model and working model can be summarised as:
-* state model - appears as a single continuous stream that is smoothly updated from cycle to cycle
+* state model - appears as a single continuous stream that is smoothly updated from cycle to cycle, but only one "item" of thought is represented at a time.
 * working memory - appears as a data store with multiple entries, only one of which can be accessed at a time.

 However, the real delineation between the state model and working memory is not clear, or if there even is a delineation at all.
 At one extreme, they may be independent components that pass through two independent channels that belong to two overlaid loops: the main computational processing loop and the control loop.
 At the other extreme, there may be only one such channel, in which case the state model and working memory are one in the same thing.

-tbd. diagram

 An important consideration here is the previous question about the "lossiness" of the processing step.
 For example, if the processing step is highly lossy, then it is entirely possible that there is only a working memory, that the processing step only ever passes one entry from the working memory at a time, that the output is stored back into the working memory, and that the perception of an independent state model is a result of the fact that only one working memory entry is selected at a time.

 Lastly, what exactly is the output from the processing?
 Is that output the state model or does something else post-process it in order to produce the state model, for example, as some sort of summary of the raw output.
-How does that output feed into action control?
+And how does that output feed into action control?

 ## Biological basis for phenomenal experience
 I set out to explain the existence of _phenomenal experience_.
 While I think I have produced something that will contribute significantly to the fields of artificial consciousness and artificial general intelligence, and perhaps even to the fields of cognitive science and neuroscience; in the area of phenomenal experience, I remain frustrated.